Wisdom-EdemD-rah/Customer-Churn-Prediction-and-Analysis/README.md

 • Retaining High-Value Customers: Identifying high-value customers prone to churn enables businesses to offer personalized retention incentives, fostering loyalty and reducing churn rates.

-• Challenges Faced: Imbalanced Data: Managing imbalanced data required careful application of SMOTE and class weight techniques to avoid bias and ensure accurate predictions.
+• Challenges Faced: Imbalanced Data: Managing imbalanced data requires careful application of SMOTE and class weight techniques to avoid bias and ensure accurate predictions.

 • Hyperparameter Tuning: Optimizing model parameters was challenging due to the complexity of models like Random Forest and Linear Regression.
 Techniques such as grid search and cross-validation were essential for finding optimal settings.